- Accommodation and Dining

 Home & Community Care Worker I & II

 Contact Home & Community Care worker I & II

-The Care worker assist clients under the direction of Home Care Nurse or Program Supervisor in activities of household management according to an establish client care plan, or assists clients to maintain independence or function in their home environment, and carry out client care service plans by following predetermined task list.
-Information on Home and Care worker service programs, or employments contact Health Centre or visit: Department of Health
+The care worker assist clients under the direction of home care nurse or program supervisor of household management according to an establish client care plan, or assists clients to maintain independence or function in their home environment, and carry out client care service plans by following predetermined task list.
+Information on Home and Care worker service programs or employments contact Health Centre, Department of Health

 Contact: House Keeper

 The House Keeper or Laundry aide is responsible for day-to-day housekeeping and laundry services of care facility, linen services to ensure cleanliness, tidiness of the care facility to improve hygienic, or clean environment.
 The house keeping and laundry duties are provided for the residents, as well as the employees by assignment.
 Information on house keeper program services, or employments contact office or visit: Department of Family Services